roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Josh thought about all that was said and with his mind going a mile and minute, thanked Susan and hung up the phone.
 His next call was to his friend Karen Morris.

  Beth arrived home just after 1:00.
 She walked into the kitchen and poured herself a drink.
 The day couldn't have gone worse.
 They were caught by Linda Jenkins, Miss Smith suspected something, and Thursday wasn't until tomorrow.
 After downing her whiskey, she poured another and stripped out of her clothes, leaving in the plug and egg.
 Why, she didn't know, but she couldn't take them out right now.
 With drink in hand she walked into the bathroom to take a shower and clean up.
 Twenty minutes later she was clean and walking out in a thin silk robe.
 After another trip to the kitchen, this time to grab the bottle, she walked to the living room to rest for a bit and figure out what she was going to tell Linda.
-Report_Story #2